 The absinthe frappé was first created right here in New Orleans at the Old Absinthe House.
 In 1874, Cayetano Ferrer invented the icy cocktail, which became a favorite for Mark Twain and Oscar Wilde.
 The refreshing, but strong, drink may knock your socks off.

 This flaming cocktail is truly one of a kind.
 Meaning "Devilishly Burned Coffee" in French, the drink is just that with brandy.
-It was invented at Antoine's Restaurant in the late 1880s, but you can now try one at Arnaud's and Galatoire's as well.
+It was invented at Antoine's Restaurant in the late 1880s, but you can also enjoy it at Arnaud's and Galatoire's as well.
 When ordered, the waiter will put on a show right before your eyes.

 Not only are these cocktails truly iconic, but the bars they’re found at also have a hidden and unique history.
 Learn more about New Orleans’ most famous and historic bars.